rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-Each [rollyourown.xyz](https://rollyourown.xyz) project provides automation resources to minimise the number of manual steps needed to deploy a project.
+Each rollyourown project provides automation resources to minimise the number of manual steps needed to deploy a project.

-This page describes how to use these resources to prepare a control machine, set up the host server, build container images and deploy containers to the host server.
+This page describes the process of preparing a [control node](rollyourown/how_to_use/control_node), setting up a [host server](rollyourown/how_to_use/host_server), and deploying a [rollyourown project](rollyourown/projects) to the host server.

 <!--more-->

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Consider moving some details to dedicated pages / maybe a dedicated section on How to Use
-- [ ] Add links in the text
-- [ ] Update "What do these scripts do?" link

-{{< /highlight >}}

 ## Introduction

-Every [rollyourown.xyz](https://rollyourown.xyz) project follows the principles of **Configuration-as-Code**, **Infrastructure-as-Code** and **Immutable infrastructure**.
+Every rollyourown project follows the principles of **Configuration-as-Code**, **Infrastructure-as-Code** and **Immutable infrastructure**.

 - **Configuration-as-Code** (CaC): so that the software and configuration of each element is described in code and under version control, allowing repeatable and automated setup of each element.
 - **Infrastructure-as-Code** (IaC): so that the desired installation (e.g. networks, IP addresses, number and type of instances deployed) is described in code and under version control, allowing exactly repeatable, automated deployments and automated changes over time.
 - **Immutable infrastructure**: so that, once deployed, no running container is ever modified in place but is rather *replaced* with a new version, allowing exact knowledge of the state of the deployed infrastructure and the ability to roll back to a known working version in case of a failed upgrade.

-Deploying a [rollyourown.xyz](https://rollyourown.xyz) project to a host server consists of a few steps:
+Deploying a rollyourown project to a host server consists of a few steps:

-1. Prepare a [control node](#a-control-node) with the basic software to run the [rollyourown.xyz](https://rollyourown.xyz) automation scripts, or use an existing control node you have previously set up
+1. Prepare a [control node](#a-control-node) with the basic software to run the rollyourown automation scripts, or use an existing control node you have previously set up

 2. If you are setting up a new [control node](#a-control-node), clone the [control node repository](https://github.com/rollyourown-xyz/ryo-control-node) to the control node, set configuration parameters and run the `local-setup.sh` script.
-This installs further software and prepares the control node for managing [rollyourown.xyz](https://rollyourown.xyz) projects.
-This step can be skipped if you are using an existing control node that has already been set up for a different [rollyourown.xyz](https://rollyourown.xyz) project
+This installs further software and prepares the control node for managing rollyourown projects.
+This step can be skipped if you are using an existing control node that has already been set up for a different rollyourown project.
+Full, step-by-step instructions for setting up a control node can be found on [a dedicated page](rollyourown/how_to_use/control_node)

 3. Order or prepare a [host server](#a-host-server) for deploying the project on, or use an existing host server you have previously set up

 4. If you are setting up a new [host server](#a-host-server), clone the [host server repository](https://github.com/rollyourown-xyz/ryo-host) to the control node, set configuration parameters and run the `host-setup.sh` script.
-This sets up secure communication between the control node and the host server, configures the host server and installs software needed for deploying a [rollyourown.xyz](https://rollyourown.xyz) project.
-This step can be skipped if you are using an existing host server that has already been set up for a different [rollyourown.xyz](https://rollyourown.xyz) project
+This sets up secure communication between the control node and the host server, configures the host server and installs software needed for deploying a rollyourown project.
+This step can be skipped if you are using an existing host server that has already been set up for a different rollyourown project.
+Full, step-by-step instructions for setting up a host server can be found on [a dedicated page](rollyourown/how_to_use/host_server)

-5. Clone the [project's repository](https://github.com/rollyourown-xyz/) to the control node to obtain scripts, configuration code and infrastructure code needed to deploy the project
+5. Clone the [project's repository](https://github.com/rollyourown-xyz/) to the control node to obtain scripts, configuration code and infrastructure code needed to deploy the project.
+Details are [below](#getting-the-project-repository)

-6. Edit the project's configuration file to fill in necessary parameters such as admin username, admin password and domain to use for the project
+6. Edit the project's configuration file to fill in necessary parameters such as admin username, admin password and domain to use for the project Details are [below](#configuring-the-project)

-7. Run the `deploy.sh` script on the control node which:
+7. Run the `deploy.sh` script (details are [below](#running-the-automation-scripts)) on the control node which:

-    - Fetches additional modules needed for the project by cloning the necessary [rollyourown.xyz](https://rollyourown.xyz) module repositories to the control node
+    - Fetches additional modules needed for the project by cloning the necessary rollyourown module repositories to the control node
     - Configures module- and project-specific settings on the host server
     - Prepares the various container images needed for the project (and its modules) and uploads them to the host server ready for deployment
     - Deploys the various containers to the host server

 {{< highlight "info">}}

 These steps are described in more detail in the following.
-For more information about the [rollyourown.xyz](https://rollyourown.xyz) automation scripts, see the section ["What do these scripts do?"](#what-do-these-scripts-do) below [**TODO - UPDATE TEXT AND LINK TO DIFFERENT PAGE**].
+For more information about the rollyourown automation scripts, see our [collaboration section](collaborate/project_and_module_development/project_structure).

 {{< /highlight >}}